inko-lang/inko/docs/source/references/style.md

 ## Line length

 Lines should be hard wrapped at 80 characters per line.
-It's OK if a line is a few characters longer, but only if wrapping the line makes it less readable.
-For example, if a line's length is dominated by a string, then it's OK to keep that on a single line.
+If a string literal doesn't fit on a single line, it's fine to leave it as-is.

 ## Indentation